Non-Surgical Facelift in Boca Raton

 THE RIGHT FIT

-Unlike a surgical facelift, which “pulls the deeper layers of muscle and fat up with the skin, says Eugene, OR plastic surgeon Mark Jewell, MD, sutures elevate only the skin, “so the lifting effect isn’t nearly as profound.”
+Unlike a surgical facelift, which pulls the deeper layers of muscle and fat up with the skin, sutures reposition the skin only, so the lifting effect isn’t as dramatic.

-That being said, Dr. Singer notes that those with significant laxity, loss of elasticity or sun damage “are generally best-suited for a facelift,”.
-He further added that “patients need to be educated on the differences between the two procedures.”
+That being said, those with significant laxity, loss of elasticity or sun damage are generally best-suited for a surgical facelift.

-For longest-lasting and most natural-looking results, seek the help of experienced plastic surgeons like Dr. Schuster and Dr. Kovacs.
+For longest-lasting and most natural-looking results, seek the help of experienced plastic surgeon like Dr. Schuster and Dr. Kovacs.

 Don't take a chance with your face, call us today for a no-obligation consultation to ensure a Silhouette Instalift procedure is "right" for you.